interrogator/corpkit/README.md

 <a name="parallel-processing"></a>
 ### Parallel processing

 `interrogate()` can also parallel-process multiple queries or corpora.
-Parallel processing will be automatically enabled if you pass in either:
+Parallel processing will be automatically enabled if you pass in:

 1. a `list` of paths as `path` (i.e. `['path/to/corpus1', 'path/to/corpus2']`)
 2. a `dict` as `query` (i.e. `{'Noun phrases': r'NP', 'Verb phrases': r'VP'}`)
+3. A list of speakers, with speaker-segmented data (i.e. ['LEAR', 'KENT', 'FOOL'])

 Let's look at different risk processes (e.g. *risk*, *take risk*, *run risk*, *pose risk*, *put at risk*) using constituency parses: